 In 2020, we adopted an executive change in control and severance policy applicable to our executive officers.
 Pursuant to the policy, we subsequently entered into executive change in control and severance policy participation agreements with each of our executive officers, including each of our Named Executive Officers.
+In December 2022, the executive change in control and severance policy was amended to provide a standardized approach for providing severance payments and benefits.

-Our executive change in control and severance policy requires us to provide certain payments and benefits to participants, including our Named Executive Officers, upon a qualifying termination of employment, which includes a termination of a participant's employment without cause (excluding by reason of death or disability) or where the participant resigns with good reason, both within the three months preceding or 12 months following a change in control of Upstart or outside of such period.
+Our executive change in control and severance policy requires us to provide certain payments and benefits to participants, including our Named Executive Officers, upon a qualifying termination of employment, which includes a termination of a participant's employment without cause (excluding by reason of death or disability) or where the participant resigns for good reason, both within the three months preceding or 12 months following a change in control of Upstart or outside of such period.
 The receipt of these payments and benefits are contingent upon the participant's execution, delivery, and non-revocation of a release and waiver of claims satisfactory to us following the separation from service.